P-p-H-d/fib-thread/README.md

 # fib-thread
 Different implementation of the Fibonacci algorithm using parallelism

-This is used to benchmark the quality of the parallelism tools:
+This is used to benchmark the quality of the parallelism tools in case of recursive parallelism algorithm:

 Result of the benchmarks: